 “I’ve got no business creating branded images — I’m not a designer.”

-That’s what people think when I talk to them about creating branded images like these:
+That’s what people think when I talk to them about creating branded images.

 - Your website, to illustrate written content, podcasts, or vlogs